Dana Middle School (San Diego)

-Richard Henry Dana Middle School is a public middle school in San Diego, California, part of the San Diego Unified School District.
-It serves approximately 820 students in grades 5 and 6.
+Richard Henry Dana Middle School is a public middle school in San Diego, California.
+It is part of San Diego Unified School District.
+The school serves approximately 820 students in grades 5 and 6.
 It is located in the Loma Portal neighborhood of Point Loma.
 It draws students from all six elementary (K-4) schools in the "Point Loma Cluster", as well as accepting students on a space-available basis from throughout the district under the District's Volunteer Enrollment Exchange Program (VEEP) and Open Enrollment Program.